deliverystack/wink/README.md

 # wink

-WARNING: WINK WAS NOT WRITTEN BY ANYONE WITH ANY EXPERTISE IN RUST, WINDOWS, LINUX, OR SYSTEMS PROGRAMMING, AND IS LARGELY UNTESTED.
-USE AT YOUR OWN RISK.
+WARNING: WINK WAS NOT WRITTEN BY ANYONE WITH ANY EXPERTISE IN RUST, WINDOWS, LINUX, OR SYSTEMS PROGRAMMING, AND IS LARGELY UNTESTED, ESPECIALLY ANY PARTS INVOLVING CONFIGURATION FILES.
+USE AT YOUR OWN RISK, NOTING THAT SOME COMMANDS MAY SHUT DOWN THE COMPUTER.

-The wink command line tool lets you access hundreds of Windows applications and features with just a few keystrokes.
+The wink command line tool lets you access hundreds of Linux and Windows applications and features with just a few keystrokes from both Windows Console and Windows Subsystem for Linux (WSL) shells.

-wink is written in rust using cargo and intended to be run from Windows cmd.exe and Windows Subsystem for Linux (WSL) bash.exe shells.
+wink is written in rust using cargo and intended to be run from the Windows Console (cmd.exe), PowerShell, and Windows Subsystem for Linux (WSL) bash.exe shell windows.

 wink is a constant work in progress as its author(s) discover(s) more Windows features and how to access them and adds support for more third-party Windows applications.